ElectroRoman/MNIST/README.md

 # MNIST
-Simple binary classification using Pytorch and numpy
+Simple image classification using Pytorch and numpy